PSkinnerTech/decentralized-ai-benchmark/README.md

 The tool will output:

 1. **Standard Benchmark:**
-   - Individual test results with metrics
+   - Individual test results with metrics for each model
+   - Provider information (Hyperbolic/Lilypad)
    - Model summary with averages

 2. **MMLU Evaluation (if not skipped):**